11: Central Tendency

 Chapter 11 Summary and Key Takeaways

-- The mean is the arithmetic average and is best used with normally distributed interval or ratio data, though it is sensitive to outliers.
+- The mean is the arithmetic average and is best used with normally distributed continuos data, though it is sensitive to outliers.

 - The median is the middle value in an ordered dataset and is a better choice for skewed distributions or when outliers are present.

-- The mode identifies the most frequent value in a dataset and is especially useful for categorical (nominal) data.
+- The mode identifies the most frequent value in a dataset and is especially useful for nominal data.

 - The sum of all data points is essential for calculating the mean, even though it is not a measure of central tendency by itself.